Bell Canada: Voicemail

 Bell Home Phone and Bell Mobility provide voicemail service as an optional feature for residences and businesses.
 Bell Prepaid customers, however, receive a basic voice mail at no additional charge.
 The complimentary voice mail can store five messages of one minute each, for up to five days.

 Wireless

 Bell Mobility operates a cellular network in all Canadian provinces.
 It also owns Virgin Mobile Canada as of May 2009.
 While it created the Solo Mobile brand in 1999, Bell shut down all standalone Solo stores in 2011 while discontinuing third-party sales of all Solo phones in November 2011.
 The brand continues to be active for its current customers, but there are no incentives to encourage new subscriptions.

 Television

 Formerly known as ExpressVu, Bell Satellite TV is a satellite television service provider.
-There is also a mobile TV service, Bell Mobile TV, and an locked IPTV service known as Bell Fibe TV and Alt TV.
+There is also a mobile TV service, Bell Mobile TV, and a locked IPTV service known as Bell Fibe TV and Alt TV.
 The latter is available in most of Alberta, British Columbia, the Greater Toronto Area, Ottawa, Montreal, Québec City and Atlantic Canada.